Surio89/smalltime-dashboard/README.md

 # smalltime-dashboard
-quick and easy check-in and -out for small companys
+quick and easy check-in and -out dashboard for small companys